foxtbirdy/Automation-Programs/ReadMe.md

 <h2><b>*** IMPORTANT NOTICE ***</b></h2>
 Please download the latest version of your webdriver from time to time.
 Selenium needs update-to-date webdriver to work.
 If your webdriver version doesn't match your browser version, the program will fail.

+## Additional Notice,
+<b>This project is still under built so expect a bug.
+Also note that interacting with the automated software can lead this program to crash!.</b>